zey3dem3d/zey3dem3d/README.md

 </p>

 - 🏢 I'm a Software Engineer.
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a CS student, I constantly learn and explore new technologies to improve my skills.
-- 💬 Ask me about my experience with c# or anything related to web development.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 <!--- 👨‍💻 Check out my portfolio at (my Portfolio) to see some of the projects I've worked on. -->

 ### Connect with Me :